 When Julie's Bicycle was founded by the music industry it was looking for the glue to mend the cracks.
 Our work is based on a simple premise; we change the arts because they change the world.
 We start with climate action: the nuts and bolts.
-Reducing impacts and finding solutions to scale and accelerate action: pathways for net-zero cultural buildings and events, less extractive productions, touring and freighting, and supporting the climate justice movement to hardwire the bigger social perspectives prequel to the of organis prequel to the Over 12 years Julie's Bicycle has worked with hundreds of organisations and creatives to take climate action and our work, which started in one sector - music - has extended to many cultural sectors and countries.
+Reducing impacts and finding solutions to scale and accelerate action: pathways for net-zero cultural buildings and events, less extractive productions, touring and freighting, and supporting the climate justice movement to hardwire the bigger social perspectives andemic and imperatives into cultural work.
+Expertise is required at prequel to the Over 12 years Julie's Bicycle has worked with hundreds climate crisis of organisations and creatives to take climate action and our work, which started in one sector - music - has extended to many cultural sectors and countries.
 Our partnership with Arts Council England pegged funding to annual environmental reporting and policies, a world-first which has generated global interest.
 The gains have been considerable: a 35 per cent reduction in carbon emissions and 23 per cent reduction in energy consumption since the programme's inception, resulting in £16.5 million of savings across the portfolio.